In the past few years, more and more Americans have been going meatless and adopting vegan and vegetarian diets.

 One debate you might hear often is about the benefits and consequences of a vegan vs. a vegetarian diet.
 Which is better – for our health, animals and the environment?

-Well, there are an endless number of reasons why Westerners are adopting more plant-based diets – mainly their growing awareness of the meat industry and its negative impact on the planet and our health.
+Well, there is an endless number of reasons why Westerners are adopting more plant-based diets – mainly their growing awareness of the meat industry and its negative impact on the planet and our health.

 But as with anything, not all plant-based diets are created equal.
 Whilst many people choose to go fully vegan and giving up all animal derivatives, others prefer vegetarianism, removing animal flesh from their diet but continuing to eat animal by-products (such as eggs, dairy and honey).